 Laissez les bon temps (and the Ramos Fizzes) rouler.

-National Pizza Day is either (or both) February 9th and November 12th, so, yes, I had to go there.
-In fact, I went there there times and did a white pizza cocktail and a red pizza cocktail and then a Margherita Pizza Margarita.
+I was challenged to do a Pizza Cocktail, so, yes, I had to go there.
+In fact, I went there three times and did a White Pizza Cocktail, a Red Pizza Cocktail and then a Margherita Pizza Margarita.

 For the Red and White Pizza Cocktails I started with the flavors of my favorite pizza, a Margherita Pizza, using basil, tomato and mozzarella, then added a little truffle salt for some extra punch.
 My garnish was a lime slice, a few mozzarella balls, a couple of grape tomatoes and basil leaf.
 Just for fun I added a pepperoni stick.